WayvshockGD/Sakurajs/README.md

 // Its a extended message so there are more methods! client.on("message", (message) => {
        if (message.content.startsWith("!send") {
-           message.post("Hi this is a message from the sakurajs framework"); // message.post() works the same way channel.createMessage() but it catches the error.
+           message.post("Hi this is a message from the eris-sakura.js framework"); // message.post() works the same way channel.createMessage() but it catches the error.
        }
 });